 Frequently Asked Questions

-The study of Classics includes every aspect of the ancient world of Greece and Rome, ranging from the Aegean Bronze Age to Medieval Europe.
+The study of Classics includes many aspects of the ancient Mediterranean world, ranging from the Ancient Near East to the Aegean Bronze Age to Classical Greece to Imperial Rome, including North Africa.
 Depending on students’ own interests, they may tailor a Classics major at UMass to include more or less of any of the following subjects: Latin and Greek language and literature, linguistics, ancient history, archaeology and art history, philosophy, ancient religion, and the continuation of Classical civilization and literature into the Middle Ages, Renaissance, early modern, and modern historical periods.

 In short, Classics provides a diversity of perspectives and a wide range of opportunities for developing intellectual rigor, imaginative thinking, and personal initiative: the very traits that prepare students to succeed in whatever path they choose in life.